-WordPress 4.4 “Clifford,” was released last month and here’s our take on this version.
-Named after jazz trumpeter Clifford Brown, this version boasts of several new features that will make websites much more responsive than before.
+WordPress released the newest update “Clifford” last month and here’s our take on this version.
+Jazz trumpeter Clifford Brown is its namesake.
+More importantly, this version boasts of several new features that will make websites much more responsive than before.

 Embeddable WordPress Posts

 In the past, WordPress users have had the ability to embed content from outside sources with oEmbed.
-Now, WordPress itself is an oEmbed provider, which means that posts can be embedded on any WP website.
+Now, WordPress itself is an oEmbed provider.
+This means that posts embed on any WP website.
 When a post URL is pasted into the editor, an instant preview will pop out, containing the title, article excerpt, feature image (if any), along with comment and share icons.

-The infrastructure of the REST API has finally been integrated into the core WordPress 4.4.
+The core WordPress 4.4 finally has the infrastructure of the REST API integraed.
 This is the first part of the implementation, the other being the endpoint which for the meantime is available in a separate plug-in.
 The infrastructure includes the routing, argument handling JSON serialization/deserialization, and status codes, to name a few.
 Having these built-in means that it’ll be quicker and easier to code RESTful APIs within WordPress.

 The endpoint functionalities in the API are slated to be included in a future release.

 Like in previous WordPress versions, 4.4 Clifford includes a new default theme called Twenty Sixteen.
 The theme is a minimalistic design by Takashi Irie with the typical WordPress header and optional right-hand sidebar, making it perfect for blogs and other websites.
 Twenty Sixteen has four color schemes and a responsive grid design.
 It’s also built from the ground-up to adapt to any screen size, whether it be a smartphone, tablet, laptop, or desktop.